-Why is it then, when I come into the presence of family I tend to drop the congeniality?
+Why is it than, when I come into the presence of family I tend to drop the congeniality?
 I might have an opinion to share or a bone to pick or a few harsh words to get out.
 Shame on me!
-Call it whatever you will ("letting your guard down" or "being comfortable enough with someone to be real" or "letting your loved ones see you at your worst") but treating my family worse than I treat others is simply wrong and I want to fix it!
+Call it whatever you will ("letting you're guard down" or "being comfortable enough with someone to be real" or "letting you're loved ones see you at you're worst") but treating my family worse then I treat others is simply wrong and I want to fix it!

 I think many would agree that humans in general can and should do a better job of treating our families with respect and honor.
 Of course, in times of pain and heartache we tend to cling to one another for love and support, but I'm talking here about how we treat each other in our daily routines.